varepsilon/clickmodels/README.md

 This is the same as `DbnModel((1.0, 1.0, 1.0, 1.0), ignoreIntents, ignoreLayout)`, but `train` method is just counting instead of EM algorithm.
 See *Chapelle, O. and Zhang, Y. 2009.
 A Dynamic Bayesian Network click model for web search ranking.
 WWW (2009).*, Section 5 (Algorithm 1).

 ### UbmModel
-This is the most general case for all UBM-like models.
+This is the most general case for all UBM-like intent-aware models.
 Changing `ignoreIntents`, `ignoreLayout` and `explorationBias` parameters you can get different models: **UBM, UBM-intent, UBM-layout, UBM-IA, EB_UBM, EB_UBM-intent, EB_UBM-layout, EB_UBM-IA** (for the names see [Chuklin, A. et al. 2013.
 Using Intent Information to Model User Behavior in Diversified Search.
 ECIR (2013).](http://ilps.science.uva.nl/biblio/using-intent-information-model-user-behavior-diversified-search)).

 ### EbUbmModel (UbmModel)
 Just a shortcut for `UbmModel(ignoreIntents, ignoreLayout, explorationBias=True)` which correspond to the model called *Exploration Bias UBM* in *Chen, D. et al. 2012.
 Beyond ten blue links: enabling user click modeling in federated web search.
 WSDM (2012).*